-As indicated in Exhibit 4.1, according to the Newport Storm Drain Master Plan (2016), it is expected that 2,280 EDUs will be added over the next 20 years and this change in demand is expected to generate 6,217,560 SF of ISA.
-The change in future EDUs results in an average SDC growth share of 12%.
+Current equivalent dwelling units (EDUs) are calculated based on the number of single family customers (3,204).
+According to the Newport Storm Drain Master Plan (2016), it is expected that 2,280 EDUs will be added over the next 20 years and this change in demand is expected to generate 6,217,560 SF of ISA.
+The change in future EDUs results in an average SDC growth share of 41.6%.
 The average growth share is a measure of total storm drainage system demand that will consumed by future growth and equates to the minimum cost share of any SDC eligible improvement.